 See also

-endmembers to extract the spectra; predict to determine abundances of endmembers in each sample.
+endmembers to extract the endmembers; abundances to determine abundances of endmembers in each sample

 Examples